 The Declaration of Independence, written primarily by Thomas Jefferson, revised by John Adams and Benjamin Franklin, and presented and ratified with further changes during the second convening of the Continental Congress was no less than an act of treason.
 These men knew that.
 They knew that losing the already escalating fight would forfeit their lives.
 They signed it anyway.

-Simply, because they believed wholeheartedly and unashamedly in the cause they were fighting for.
+Why?
+Because they believed wholeheartedly in the cause they were fighting for.
 To them, the greater danger, the greater evil lay in doing nothing.
 “We must, indeed, all hang together, or assuredly we shall all hang separately,” said Franklin after signing the Declaration.

 Together, they chose to hang whatever the outcome.
 And once dedicated to the path set before them, they did not waiver.

-We all know or should know as Americans, the history of the Revolutionary War.
+As Americans, we all know, or should know, the history of the Revolutionary War.
 What is important to this discussion, however, is not the war itself, but what came out of it.

 From the very first instance of pen to paper, these men, who would become known in perpetuity as the Founding Fathers, chose their words carefully, purposefully, and with great intent.

 The Declaration of Independence was not in fact a string of fluffy words presenting an argument for the moment.
-The Founders, the majority of them scholars who had read the philosophical writings of John Locke, Jean-Jacques Rousseau, Montesquieu, and Thomas Hobbes, knew full well the position they were in.
-To that end, they also knew they were building the foundation for a living entity, based on ideals, that if not ultimately fulfilled in their own lifetimes, would have the very best opportunity to come to fruition in generations to come.
+The founders, the majority of them scholars who had read the philosophical writings of Enlightenment thinkers like John Locke, knew full well the position they were in.
+To that end, they also knew they were laying the foundation for a system of self-government based on ideals that, if not ultimately fulfilled in their own lifetimes, would have the very best opportunity to come to fruition in generations to come.
 Thus, the words they chose point to lasting, undeniable truths.

 Yes, truths even they themselves believed in; believed in so emphatically, they were willing to die in defense of them.

-We can argue interminably about their sincerity or lack thereof.
-Point out that while penning the words they were not living their truths.
+We can argue their sincerity or lack thereof.
+Point out that while penning the words they were not living their truth.
 Discount them at best as dreamers, at worst as frauds.
 But we cannot discount the truth.